-What does the ideal look like for you, without worrying about how much money you could be leaving on the table or if the plan is realistic?
+Ask yourself: What does the ideal look like for you over the next 12 months, without worrying about how much money you could be leaving on the table or if the plan is realistic?

-The fourth component of your independent consulting business plan is who you need to become in order to make achieving this business plan inevitable.
+The fifth component of your one-page consulting business plan is who you need to become in order to make achieving this business plan inevitable.

-Your current results are a reflection of your current mental models:
+Your current business results are a reflection of your current mental models:

-- What you think is possible for you and your business?
+- What do you think is possible for you and your business?

-- What you think you’re capable of (and not capable of)?
+- What do you think you’re capable of (and not capable of)?

-- What you think your client value (and don’t)?
+- What do you think your clients value (and don’t)?

-- What you think your clients think of you?
+- What do you think your clients think of you?

-- What you think about the value/impact of your offer?
+- What do you think about the value/impact of your offer?

-Therefore, a crucial piece of your business plan is to get crystal clear about the version of you, your future self, who has achieved this business plan, and it’s on auto-pilot.
+Therefore, a crucial piece of your one-page consulting business plan is to get crystal clear about the version of you, your future self, who has achieved this business plan that works on auto-pilot.